short-form isn't just for beginners!

 Together we’ll learn how to make scenes and games funny.
 Yeah that’s right, unashamedly doing improv for comedy to make it funny for the audience.

 You will be helped out of your comfort zone to challenge yourself, release your spontaneity and make an awesome sparky show.

 There will be more feedback than the way we teach our level 1 & 2 courses.
 We’ll be looking at each game and then playing it again and again, looking at how we can make it better and funnier with gradual improvements.
 We’ll be honest about works on stage and what doesn’t and work together to make the best show we can.

 This course is in our advanced level section so if you haven’t got any previous experience of performing improv comedy on stage it’s best to start with our Level 1 Beginners Improv Course and Level 2 improv courses first.

 next available dates

-Every Tuesday for 8 weeks from Tuesday 15th January 2019 with Steve Roe, plus performance on Saturday 9th March 2019.
-BOOK NOW
+Every Tuesday for 8 weeks from Tuesday 4th June 2024, plus show on Saturday 27th July 2024.
+BOOK

 Teacher: Steve Roe.